RWTH-EBC/NOODEL/README.md

 ### Dependencies

-33 NCM is tested against dymola 2018 and OpenModelica 1.11.
+33 NCM is tested against dymola 2018.

 ### How to contribute to the development of TEASER
 You are invited to contribute to the development of NOODEL.
 You may report any issues by using the [Issues](https://github.com/RWTH-EBC/NOODEL/issues) button.